robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 For example, GPS data is commonly collected at a fixed rate, e.g. every
 \(x\) minutes or hours, continuously throughout the study period.
-Fix rate is a reflection of number of observations an individual would have been observed and recorded in traditional ethological studies.We investigated the influence of the number of observations on resulting multilayer networks.
-We randomly selected a maximum 485 timesteps for each season to represent all possible observations.
-We regenerated multilayer networks and calculated associations of individuals with 25 additional observations at each iteration (10 - 485 observations).
+Fix rate is a reflection of number of observations an individual would have been observed and recorded in traditional ethological studies.
+To investigate the influence of number of observations, we generated multilayer networks of social association between 21 individuals across three habitat layers (open, forest and forage) using \(N\) randomly selected observations.
+We first generated a maximum of 1000 timesteps and iteratively used \(N\) of these (\(N\) = 10 - 1000 observations by steps of 10), to ensure previously included timesteps, and resulting associations, were accumulated with subsequent observations to mimic collection of observational data.
+Within each multilayer network with
-Subsequent iterations included the previous set of observations to mimic collection of observational data.
+\(N\) observations, we calculated individual graph strength and multidegree.
+We calculated edge overlap across the entire series of networks to determine proportion of total edges as number of observations increased.

 # Results